 According to a recent Chiphell forum post, Nvidia's GeForce RTX 4080 16GB was seen benchmarked in 3DMark TimeSpy while overclocked to an impressive 3GHz clock speed.
 At 3GHz, the chip outperformed Nvidia's previous generation RTX 3090 Ti (overclocked to 2,200MHz) by 3,500 points in the same benchmark.

-The RTX 4080 16GB can be seen clocking up to 3000MHz flat in a GPU-Z screenshot shown in the Chiphell forum post.
+The RTX 4080 16GB can be seen clocking up to 3000MHz flat in a GPU-Z screenshot (see how to take screenshots in Windows) shown in the Chiphell forum post.
 But most impressively, the 4080 is operating at the 3GHz peak while maintaining its default power rating of 320W, with a peak power rating of 333W measured on GPU-Z. Temperatures were also very good at 60C.

 This is very different from the 3GHz RTX 4090 results we've seen online, where the end-user was forced to run the GPU at 600W of power consumption to hit these very high clock speeds.
 If the 4090 16GB 3DMark results are true , it appears to show us that lower core count models will have better overclocking capabilities compared to the RTX 4090.